-A. Related Research on Top-down Attention Modeling
+A. Related Research on Top-Down Attention Modeling

-The second component of visual attention comes from top-down demands such as knowledge of the task, emotions, expectations, and predictions which are embedded in a temporally extended task.
-Modeling top-down attention is conceptually hard to frame since: 1) different tasks require different algorithms, and 2) there are often several factors (e.g., actions, objects, etc.) that need to be taken into account specially in the context of a long temporally extended task.
+The second component of visual attention comes from top-down demands such as knowledge of the task, emotions, expectations, and predictions that are embedded in a temporally extended task.
+Modeling top-down attention is conceptually hard to frame since: 1) different tasks require different algorithms, and 2) there are often several factors (e.g., actions, objects) that need to be taken into account specially in the context of a long temporally extended task.
 Research on top-down attention dates back to the classic study by Yarbus [7] which showed that gaze patterns are dependent on the asked question when viewing a photo.
-It has also been shown that the vast majority of fixations are directed to task-relevant locations, and fixations are coupled in a tight temporal relationship with other task-related behaviors such as reaching and grasping [16].
-Furthermore, eye movements often provide a clear window to the mind of an observer in a way that it is sometimes possible to infer how a subject solves a particular task from the pattern of her eye movements for tasks such as "block copying" [17], "tea making" [8], and "driving" [18].
-In [19], Peters and Itti learned a mapping from global context of a scene (a.k.a scene gist) to eye fixations using the data of subjects playing contemporary video games.
-The same authors [21], using this model evaluated the relative importance of bottom-up and top-down factors at the time of an event (e.g., hitting a target in shooting games or accident in driving games).
+It has also been shown that the vast majority of fixations are directed to taskrelevant locations, and fixations are coupled in a tight temporal relationship with other task-related behaviors such as reaching and grasping [16].
+Furthermore, eye movements often provide a clear window to the mind of an observer in a way that it is sometimes possible to infer how a subject solves a particular task from the pattern of her eye movements for tasks such as block copying [17], tea making [8], and driving [16].
+Peters and Itti [17] learned a mapping from global context of a scene (also scene gist) to eye fixations using the data of subjects playing contemporary video games.
+Peters and Itti [19], using this model, evaluated the relative importance of bottom-up and top-down factors at the time of an event (e.g., hitting a target in shooting games or accident in driving games).
 Based on this, they built templates for different events and used them for event detection (thus combining stimulus and behavior information for event detection).
-Navalpakkam and Itti [22] proposed guidelines for top-down attention modeling in conjunction with the saliency model in situations where the algorithm for the task is at hand.
-Sprague and Ballard [23] proposed a method based on reinforcement learning for learning visiomotor behaviors and used their model to account for saccades in a sidewalk navigation task [24].
-Hidden Markov Models (HMM) have been successfully applied to fixation prediction in reading (e.g., E-Z reader model [63]).
-In [81], Butko and Movellan have proposed a POMDP approach for visual search.
-Erez et al. [64] proposed a similar approach for a synthetic eye-hand coordination task.
-Rimey and Brown [65] modeled top-down attention with a Bayesian network for an object manipulation task.
-Cagli et al. [66] proposed a Bayesian approach for sensory-motor coordination in drawing tasks.
-Inspired by the visual routines theory (Ullman [67]), Yi and Ballard [68] programmed a DBN for recognizing the steps in a sandwich making task.
+Navalpakkam and Itti [20] proposed guidelines for top-down attention modeling in conjunction with the saliency model in situations where the algorithm for the task is at hand.
+Sprague and Ballard [21] proposed a method based on reinforcement learning for learning visio-motor behaviors and used their model to account for saccades in a sidewalk navigation task [22].
+Hidden Markov models (HMM) have been successfully applied to fixation prediction in reading (e.g., E-Z reader model [61]).
+Butko and Movellan [78] proposed a POMDP approach for visual search.
+Erez et al. [62] proposed a similar approach for a synthetic eye-hand coordination task.
+Rimey and Brown [63] modeled top-down attention with a Bayesian network for an object manipulation task.
+Cagli et al. [64] proposed a Bayesian approach for sensory-motor coordination in drawing tasks.
+Inspired by the visual routines theory (Ullman [65]), Yi and Ballard [66] programmed a dynamic Bayesian network (DBN) for recognizing the steps in a sandwich making task.

-B. Integrated Bottom-up and Top-down Models
+B. Integrated Bottom-Up and Top-Down Models